-ACT Dongguan Technology Limited is focusing its business mainly on inlays, with its service scope ranging from electrical test, inlay assembling.
+ACT Dongguan Technology Limited is focusing its business mainly on inlays & IC modules, with its service scope ranging from IC module packaging inlay assembling, with the corresponding electrical tests to be done for both IC module packaging and inlay assembling processes respectively.
 Final testing and quality control verify the compliance of the finished product with the product specification.